Shippable/docs/sources/reference/admiral.md

 ### upgrade
 This command will upgrade the Shippable installation.
 To list the available versions, run `git tag` command inside `admiral` directory.
-To install Shippable version corresponding to any tag, run `git checkout <tag>` and then run `./admiral.sh upgrade` command.
+To install the Shippable version corresponding to any tag, run `git checkout <tag>` and then run `./admiral.sh upgrade`.
-All the Shippable services will be upgraded to the new tag once the command is completed.
+All Shippable services will be upgraded to the new tag.

 ### restart
-This is a helper command to recover from unexpected machine shutdown or reboots.
-Even if one(or more) Shippable services go down because of any reason, this command can be used to restart those services.
+This is a helper command to recover from unexpected machine shutdown or reboot.
+If one (or more) Shippable services go down because of any reason, this command can be used to restart those services.
 `./admiral.sh restart` will go through all the components of the system and (re)start them.
 This command is idempotent, so running it multiple times has no